 Everyone (including children) should remain as far away as possible from the hard shoulder.
 This includes motorway nearside lanes and all carriageways.

 Note: Wearing a reflective jacket is prudent.
+A motorway breakdown is one time when you should not use a warning triangle.
 Never try to place a warning triangle on the roadside.
-Keep small children under control and in a safe area.
+Keep small children under control and stay in a safe area.

 You Must leave animals inside the vehicle or take them under control to the verge in an emergency.
 The Highway Code has specific rules about animals in the road.